BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 💬 Meaning: let’s go

-고고 is different.
-It borrows the sound of English “go go,” but it has become a very natural casual expression in Korean online speech.
+고고 (gogo) borrows the sound of English “go go,” but it has become a natural casual expression in Korean online speech.
 It feels lighter than 가자 and often appears when people are casually agreeing to start something: “Okay, let’s do it.”
-It is not elegant or formal.
-That is exactly why it works in chats.
+It isn’t elegant or formal.
+That’s exactly why it works in chats.

-ㄱㄱ is even faster.
+ㄱㄱ (gogo) is even faster.
 It takes the initial consonants of 고고 — ㄱ and ㄱ — and turns them into a compact texting signal.
-It does not feel like a polished sentence.
-It feels like a button.
+The written form is shortened, but the reading guide for learners should still be gogo, because ㄱㄱ represents 고고.
 In a livestream or fan chat, ㄱㄱ can carry the speed of people reacting at the same time: no long explanation, no full grammar, just “go.”

-Do not use ㄱㄱ everywhere just because it is short and fun.
+Don’t use ㄱㄱ (gogo) everywhere just because it’s short and fun.
 It is very informal.
-It can work with close friends, fan chats, games, or casual online comments, but it may look careless in formal messages, work emails, school assignments, or polite conversations with someone you do not know well.
+It can work with close friends, fan chats, games, or casual online comments, but it may look careless in formal messages, work emails, school assignments, or polite conversations with someone you don’t know well.

 ⌨️ Why Koreans Write ㄱㄱ: The Culture of 초성체

-To understand ㄱㄱ, you need the idea of 초성체.
-In Hangul, each syllable can be understood through parts such as initial consonant, vowel, and final consonant. 초성 refers to the initial sound or initial consonant position of a syllable.
+To understand ㄱㄱ (gogo), you need the idea of 초성체 (choseongche).
+In Hangul, each syllable can be understood through parts such as initial consonant, vowel, and final consonant. 초성 (choseong) refers to the initial sound or initial consonant position of a syllable.
 In internet writing, Koreans often use only those initial consonants to create a compressed style.
 That style is commonly called 초성체.

 🔊 Pronunciation: choseongche